Skip to content

 VecResize(vec, new_size);

-// Fill new slots with generated strings if vector grew
+// Fill new slots with generated strings if vector grew.

 // VecResize automatically handles cleanup of removed elements and